 Executions were rare events, and they were a cause of particular interest to Colonial clergy.
 Once a man was condemned, he was urged to confess his crime and plan for his eventual execution.
 Confession, he was told, would help assure merciful treatment in the afterlife.

-Moses Paul’s case was particularly interesting as it confirmed the fears that settlers had of the dangers of the drunken Indian.
+Moses Paul’s case confirmed the fears that settlers had of the dangers of the drunken Indian.
 Four ministers from New Haven took an interest in Paul’s case and began visiting him.
 A sermon was expected at any execution, and in a case as famous as Paul’s, the sermon would undoubtedly be published.